ducngg/boardgames/README.md

 - Room join is locked once a game starts; host can reset to lobby.
 - Maximum 12 players enforced.
-- Doppelganger action is simplified: copy only, no chained wake action.
 - Exactly 3 center cards are always used (`N+3` total roles for `N` players).